ibmf-bioinformatics/MeStanG/manuals/Manual.md

 - `--equally_p`: Distribute the read abundance of a pathogen among subtaxa equally when using Design by subtaxa or random mode.
 Available only in Host/Pathogen sample source.
 - `--equally_h`: Distribute the read abundance of a host among subtaxa equally when using Design by subtaxa or random mode.
 Available only in Host/Pathogen sample source.

 All flag parameters' default value is **false**; using the flag will change it to **true**.
-To run, you need to provide the sample source type (env or host) and the taxa read abundance mode (st or rd).
+To run, you must provide the sample source type (env or host) and the taxa read abundance mode (st or rd).
 For example, if you want to generate an environmental sample with known read abundances, run `MeStanG.py env st`.

 ### <a name="iflsdt"></a> Input files for Design as taxa